liupfskygre/SgVG_supraglacial_virome/virome_analysis_pipeline.md

-## virome analysis pipeline for the global glacier viruses
+## virome analysis pipeline for the global supraglacial viruses

-#main scripts for the analysis of the GGV catalog
+#main scripts for the analysis of the GSgVG catalog

-#by Pengfei Liu, Lin Zang, Zhihao Zhang, Tao Ye
+#by Pengfei Liu, Lin Zang, Zhihao Zhang, Huang Xinyu, Tao Ye

 #1, assembly of microbial and viral metagenomics by megahit